ivanZanardi/tf2/examples/README.md

 3. **Generate the Input File**

-Generate the input file for the saved TensorFlow model using the script provided in the [`tools`](https://github.com/ivanZanardi/tf2/tree/main/tf2/tools/) module.
+If needed, generate the input file for the saved TensorFlow model using the script provided in the [`tools`](https://github.com/ivanZanardi/tf2/tree/main/tf2/tools/) module.

 3. **Run the Examples**